cardano-scaling/website/monthly/2023-09-monthly.md

 ### Aiken validator experiment

-As part of thw workshop, we explored how hard it would be to implement one of the Hydra validators in `aiken`.
+As part of the workshop, we explored how hard it would be to implement one of the Hydra validators in `aiken`.
 After roughly two hours of work we had a `hydra-node` running, tests passing and benchmarks of verifying one step in the Hydra protocol using aiken.